sofiar/HierNet/README.md

 for loading and processing images for training.
 * `model_setup.py`: Defines and constumizes the PyTorch `Model` for training and running inference on flat CNN models using DenseNet121 or ResNet50 architectures.
 * `bcnn_setup.py`: Defines and costimizes the PyTorch `BCNN_Model` for training and runnig inference on Branch convolutional neural networks based on VGG16, ResNet50 or DenseNet121 architectures.
-* `extra_funcitions.py`: Contains utility function for environment set-up.
+* `extra_funcitions.py`: Contains utility function for environment set-up and post-processing routines.

 **Data analysis**:

 For both datasets (Plankton-WHOI and Zooplankton-MNR)
 * `summarize_data.ipynb`: Explores and visualizes the dataset.
 * `train_baseline.py`:  Trains a baseline CNN with final-node class labels.